LeonidWouters/LeonidWouters/README.md

 ---

 ## 🎨 Fun Facts
-- Ex-structural draftsman 🏗️
+- I love spaghetti 🍝 … both on my plate and not in my code
 - Coffee ☕ and data nerd 🐍
 - Graphs occasionally messy, but always insightful 😄